jnozzi/cocoadev.com/markdown/DoubleActionNotOnColumn.md

-I've got this associated as my doubleAction for my General/NSTableView:
+I've got this associated as my doubleAction for my NSTableView:

-    - (General/IBAction)doubleClickedTable:(id)sender
+    - (IBAction)doubleClickedTable:(id)sender
 {
 	if( 0 == [myTable numberOfSelectedRows] )
 		[self addNewItemToTable:sender];

 }

-If the user double-clicks the blank space in the General/NSTableView, it creates a new item.
+If the user double-clicks the blank space in the NSTableView, it creates a new item.
 This is great.
 However, when the user double-clicks a column to sort it, a new item is created, which is not something I want.
 I tried doing **[myTable selectedRow]**, but this results in -1 whether the user clicks the column header or the blank space.
 Does anyone have any ideas as to how I could get the action I'm looking for?
 Thanks for the help.

 ----